-For the people of Colombia, the start of a new year is not just about fresh goals and aspirations, it also marks the beginning of carnival season.
-This vibrant, four-day extravaganza – the biggest carnival in the world after Rio – may kick off mid-February, but the party atmosphere in Barranquilla starts weeks earlier, when enthusiastic participants adding finishing touches to elaborate floats and rehearsing dancers can be seen on the city’s streets.
-Pre-carnival events include the crowning of King Momo (the leader of carnivals) and the Carnival Queen, and the reading of the Lectura del Bando – a traditional declaration of carnival – serve as a call for citizens to begin celebrating.
-The Queen leads the first day’s festivities with the main event – the Batalla de Flores – an extravaganza of flowers, folk dancing and masked entertainers, with spectators in fancy dress filling the streets cheering the passing floats.
-The Grand Parade on day two features a thrilling, multi-coloured mass of flamboyant characters bedecked in lavish costumes, all vying for a place in the following year’s main event.
+The start of a new year is not just about fresh goals and aspirations for the people of Colombia, it also marks the beginning of carnival season.
+This vibrant, four-day extravaganza (the biggest in the world after Rio) may kick in late February, but the party atmosphere starts weeks earlier, when enthusiastic participants adding finishing touches to elaborate floats, and rehearsing dancers can be seen on Barranquilla’s streets.
+Pre-carnival events include the crowning of King Momo (the leader of carnivals) and the Carnival Queen, and the reading of the Lectura del Bando, which serves as a call for citizens to begin celebrating.
+The Queen leads the first day’s festivities with the main event – the Batalla de Flores – with spectators in fancy dress filling the streets, cheering the passing floats.
+The Grand Parade on day two features a multi-coloured mass of flamboyant characters bedecked in lavish costumes, all vying for a place in next year’s main event.